0. Introduction

 The Quality policy is posted throughout the company, and its role is explained and discussed at the general orientation training provided to all employees.

 The Quality policy is also communicated to customers, consumers and other interested parties.
-For this purpose, it is displayed in the reception area and posted on the company work area.
+For this purpose, it is displayed in the reception area and posted in the company work area.

 Review